 The system is specifically designed to work with a range of user interfaces to enable those with vision impairments, limited mobility and low English language proficiency to securely and confidently cast a completely independent and secret vote.
-The system uses touchscreens and audio interfaces to provide anonymous and straightforward electronically assisted voting in twenty languages, and all Victorian citizens living in London will be able to vote using the system at Victoria House during the election’s early voting period (17–28 November).
+The system uses touchscreens and audio interfaces to provide anonymous and straightforward electronically assisted voting in twenty languages.
+All Victorian citizens living in London will also be able to vote using the system at Victoria House during the election’s early voting period (17–28 November).

-While other elections have used elements of electronic voting, possible cyber breaches can manipulate final outcomes.
+While other elections have used elements of electronic voting, they have faced issues such as possible manipulation of the final outcome through cyber breaches.
 This system combats these issues using cryptography to provide ballot secrecy for voters, as well as access for independent external checks to take place to ensure that the system has processed the votes correctly from when ballots are cast, right through to the final tally.

-“Electronic voting exists in different forms already, including tallying votes by computer, using electronic equipment in polling stations and voting over the internet from the voter’s own computer or mobile device,” said Surrey’s Professor Steve Schneider.
+“Electronic voting exists in different forms already, including tallying votes by computer, using electronic equipment in polling stations and voting over the internet from the voter’s own computer or mobile device,” said Professor Steve Schneider from the University of Surrey.

 “However, it is the spectre of software bugs and security hacks that has so far raised concerns around electronic voting within large-scale political elections.
 Not only are there fears around the potential for rigging of results, but also there is a worry that the secrecy of the ballot might be compromised.